GeoscienceAustralia/dea-knowledge-hub/product-starter-kit/_access.md

 % ## Use constraints

-% :::{dropdown} How do I access the data?
+% :::{dropdown} How to access the data
 % :::